GribApiDotNet/GribApi.NET/README.md

 ```

 ### Shadow Copying
 **ASP.NET**, **NUnit**, and other frameworks employ a technique called "shadow copying".
-When Grib.Api.dll is shadow copied, GribApi\.NET may have difficulty locating the Grib.Api directory, which is required for proper operation.
+When Grib.Api.dll is shadow copied, GribApi.NET may have difficulty locating the `Grib.Api` directory, which is required for proper operation.

 There are several ways to deal with this issue.
 The simplest is to set the`GRIB_API_DIR_ROOT` before calling GribApi.NET for the first time.
 The should be the directory *containing* the `Grib.Api` directory.
 E.g., for `C:\Some\Path\Grib.Api`, set:
 ```csharp